 If you’ve got kids aboard — even toddlers — these are a great kid project.
 There might be a bit of a mess, but they are easy and great for those who don’t have very long attention spans.
 Just don’t blame me for the sugar buzz!

-Mix a 14-ounce can of sweetened condensed milk (aka Eagle Brand in the US, Leche Dulcera in Latin America) and a 14-ounce bag of flaked or shredded coconut.
+- 1 can sweetened condensed milk (14 ounces – aka Eagle Brand in the US, Leche Dulcera in Latin America)

-- Easter (shown at top) — green food coloring to make “grass” and a few Peeps bunnies and some jelly beans scattered amongst the cookies on the plate
+- Easter (shown) — green food coloring to make “grass” and a few Peeps bunnies and some jelly beans scattered amongst the cookies on the plate

 - 4th of July — red, white and blue cookies